KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/README.md

 <hr>

 ###Overview
-Practice using JavaScript and jQuery to make our web applications respond to user interaction.
+Practice using some of the basics of JavaScript and jQuery to make web applications respond to user interaction.

 ###Project
-Part 1 will introduce some common concepts.
+Part 1 will practice JavaScript basic concepts in CodePen.
-#TODO: Describe these better.

-Part 2 will include changing colors, hiding & showing elements and more.
+Part 2 will include changing the DOM with jQuery including color changes, hiding & showing elements and more in your own Development Environment on your computer.

-Part 3 will add in a content slider.
+Part 3 will add in a content slider to the code from Part 2.
 This is very useful to scroll through pictures, text, videos or any other html items on a website.
 Part 3 uses a library called bxSlider.

 ### Helpful Keyboard Shortcuts
 |Command|Mac Key Combination|Windows Key Combination|